 Accommodations in St. Petersburg range from grim and expensive to opulent and very expensive.
-Some prominent hotels are unsafe—plagued by robberies and prostitution rings.
+Some prominent hotels are unsafe—plagued by robberies and prostitution rings, but for those that use good judgment, there is rarely an issue.
+Never invite a stranger to your room or open the door to someone you do not know.
 Newer boutique-hotels opened in historic buildings are usually very good and safe, and offer value.

 Other options include bed-and-breakfasts, apartment-hotels, private apartments and homestays, which can be arranged prior to arrival.
 (We strongly recommend a homestay experience if you want to get to know Russians.)